mzemel/missile_command/README.md

 #### Bullets

 Called "missiles" in the game lore, I accidentally named them "bullets" in my code and differentiate between 'good guy missiles' ("bullets") and 'bad guy missiles' ("missiles").
 You start off the level with a number of bullets in each bunker.
-Scoring a hit on an enemy spaceship will destroy it.
+Scoring a hit on an enemy spaceship or a missle will destroy it.
 Destroy all spaceships to complete the level.

 #### Spaceships